-When groups of the same parent/child level are merged, it is done alphabetically, and the last group loaded overwrites the previous groups.
+By default Ansible merges groups at the same parent/child level alphabetically, and the last group loaded overwrites the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

 ansible_group_priority to change the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to

 a_group: testvar: a ansible_group_priority: 10 b_group: testvar: b

 In this example, if both groups have the same priority, the result would normally have been